ooddle

 Desire is a luxury your body does not feel safe enough to afford when you are constantly running.

 If you have noticed that stressful seasons coincide with disappearing desire, you are not broken.
 Your body is making a sensible trade.
-The work is not to push harder.
-The work is to slow down enough that desire can return.
+It is prioritizing survival over reproduction, attention over sensation, output over connection.
+The work is not to push harder or to white-knuckle your way back to wanting sex.
+The work is to slow down enough that desire can return on its own.

 What Stress Does to Your Body and Desire

 On top of the biology, stress narrows attention.
-You become so focused on tasks that intimate cues from your partner, your body, or your environment do not register.
+You become so focused on tasks, problems, and the running list of obligations that intimate cues from your partner, your body, or your environment do not register.
 Desire needs noticing.
 Stress kills noticing.
+By the time you sit down at the end of the day, the bandwidth required to feel anything sensual has been spent.

 Practical Recovery Tools